 Welcome to the underworld, the glowworm-studded wonderland below Waitomo.
 Different adventures are available to suit everyone’s level of adventurousness meeting the needs of all your team.
 Abseil into the abyss, jump off underground waterfalls, float through the stars of the underworld or weave through the labyrinths.
 You won’t want to miss the adventure you get at the Waitomo Caves.
 As you come out of the underworld, into the light, everything is brighter, sweeter and richer.
 It’s an experience you cannot miss.
 It is a great fun activity for team building.

 The bus trip is just over an hour travelling south from Hamilton.
 On the bus trip, you will pass through beautifully green countryside dotted with small farming towns.
 If you want to turn it into a day trip we can take you to Pirongia National Park for views across the Waikato, or if you want to combine it with a beach trip we can take you to the hot springs on the beautiful beach at Kawhai.

 Zealong Tea Estate

 The most commonly consumed drink in the world is water, the second is tea.
 There are many types of teas, and just out of Hamilton we are growing it on some of the best soil in New Zealand.
 Zealong runs tea tours for you to experience and deepen your understanding of tea.
 After this tour, you will know how to get the best result out of the tea you buy.

 In addition to this, you can also enjoy the High Tea experience at Zealong or enjoy the great meal selection in their lovely restaurant.
+It’s one of the many lovely venues in NZ.
 It’s a short 10-minute bus trip from Hamilton and it is best to allow 90 minutes for the tour.
 It would be worthwhile combining this visit with a walk through the award-winning Hamilton Gardens.

 Waikato River Explorer